Google Translate

 From the moment children begin their journey at St Anne’s, we seek to spark a deep-rooted love of language and literature, giving them a voice and tool to share their ideas with the world.

-Through writing, our aim is to unlock children’s imagination, creativity and ability to encaptivate an audience for whom they write.
+Through writing, our aim is to unlock children’s imagination, creativity and ability to captivate an audience for whom they write.
 Empowering our children to become confident, adventurous communicators lays the foundations for them to become successful writers, developing the skills to form, articulate and communicate their ideas for a range of different purposes.
 Through inspiring writing and literary experiences, we hope to enthuse the next generation of award-winning authors!

 The knowledge, skills and understanding children develop